Skip to main content

 The result is a semantic knowledge graph, in which concepts in the graph are interrelated to each other via semantically unambiguous logic-bearing relationships.
 Why does this matter?
 Because it completely changes the game by enabling machine inferencing across the graph to deliver powerful aboutness classification as well as associative recommendations.

-Integrating such a Single Source of Truth with content classification workflows enables the system to automatically build a content-aware Knowledge Graph that can improve search, empower analytics, and control the flow of conversational AI.
-Squirro’s content-aware Knowledge Graph is self-learning and improves automatically with use.
+Integrating such a Single Source of Truth with content classification workflows enables the system to automatically build a content-aware knowledge graph that can improve search, empower analytics, and control the flow of conversational AI.
+Squirro’s content-aware knowledge graph is self-learning and improves automatically with use.
 The more content it is exposed to, the more connections it builds between conceptual entities.
 The more connections in the knowledge graph, the greater is its ability to generate inferences and recommendations.

 To sum up: An enterprise taxonomy-ontology combined with a content-aware knowledge graph literally generates new knowledge out of existing knowledge.
 This comprehensive approach not only enhances the precision and depth of insights, it also ensures that users gain access to the right information faster while supporting more nuanced, accurate responses in conversational AI.